- Academic Affairs

-Cross-dresser: One who wears clothing considered “inappropriate” by society for one’s gender for comfort, performance, sexual gratification or any other purposes(s).
-An old term is Transvestite, and as this is considered offensive by a lot of people, it should not be used unless a person self-identifies using it.
+Cross-dresser: One who wears clothing considered “inappropriate” by society for one’s gender for comfort, performance, sexual gratification, or any other purposes(s).
+An old term is transvestite, and because this is considered offensive by a lot of people, it should not be used unless a person self-identifies using it.

 Fag: Derogatory term that refers to men who are not heterosexually identified and/or who express a feminine gender expression.

-Gay: Most often describes homosexual men, and is the most socially acceptable term to describe homosexual men.
-Some women are also comfortable describing themselves as gay.
-This term is often (incorrectly) used as a short hand to describe the LGBTQIA community.
+Gay: Most often describes homosexual men and is the most socially acceptable term to describe homosexual men.
+Some women also are comfortable describing themselves as gay.
+This term is often (incorrectly) used as shorthand to describe the LGBTQIA community.

-Gender assignment: is a term used to describe individual identity given at birth.
+Gender assignment: A term used to describe individual identity given at birth.
 The assisting physician assigns gender at birth.
 It is this determination that first classifies a human into a gendered category.
 Determination of this first gender assignment is dependent on the appearance of external genitalia.

-Gender Attribution Process: a process through which gender is ascribed.
+Gender Attribution Process: A process through which gender is ascribed.
 It is a term used to describe the process individuals use to categorize people into gendered categories, usually using binary structures.
-Being male or female is, thus, a cultural event.
-[Kessler & McKenna, 1978] Some literature cites more in-depth analysis of this, that gender attribution is a process of weighing gendered cues.
+Being male or female is, thus, a cultural event [Kessler & McKenna, 1978].
+Some literature cites more in-depth analysis of this, that gender attribution is a process of weighing gendered cues.
 [Bornstein, 1994].
-Bornstein states that it takes 4 female cues to outweigh 1 male cue.
+Bornstein states that it takes four female cues to outweigh one male cue.
 These cues consist of a range of criteria.

 All of these define status in an upper (male) or lower (female) class

-3. Textual cues- histories, documents, names, associates, relationships –true or false-that supports a desired gender attribution (driver's lincense, name change, etc)
+3. Textual cues: Histories, documents, names, associates, relationships — true or false — that support a desired gender attribution (driver's license, name change, etc.).

-4. Mythic cues- cultural and sub-cultural myths which support membership in a given gender, ie archetypes: dumb blonde, strong silent type, etc.
+4. Mythic cues: Cultural and subcultural myths that support membership in a given gender (archetypes such as dumb blonde, strong and silent type, etc.).

-Gender Binary: The idea that there are only two genders – male/female and that a person must be strictly gendered as either/or.
+Gender Binary: The idea that there are only two genders, male and female, and that a person must be strictly gendered as either/or.

 Gender Cues: What human beings use to attempt to tell the gender/sex of another person.
-Examples include hairstyle, gait, vocal inflection, body shape, facial hair, etc. Cues vary by culture.
+Examples include hairstyle, gait, vocal inflection, body shape, and facial hair.
+Cues vary by culture.

 Gender Identity: The psychological understanding of oneself in relation to gender.
 The two most common gender identities are male and female, but many others exist, including transgender, genderqueer, third gender, two-spirit, and others that are marginalized in American society.

-Gender Variant: A person who either by nature or by choice does not conform to gender-based expectations of society (e.g. transgender, transsexual, intersex, genderqueer, cross-dresser, etc.).
-This term is also sometimes applied to butch women and feminine men whose gender identity is congruent with the state of their body.
+Gender Variant: A person who by nature or by choice does not conform to gender-based expectations of society (transgender, transsexual, intersex, genderqueer, cross-dresser, etc.).
+This term also is sometimes applied to butch women and feminine men whose gender identity is congruent with the state of their body.

 Genderqueer: One whose gender identity lies outside of the binary male/female, often somewhere on the continuum between male and female or entirely outside of the gender binary system, sometimes changing on a regular basis.
 Individuals who identify as genderqueer sometimes seek to challenge or disrupt gender stereotypes and the gender binary system.